samueljklee/canvas-ai/docs/archive/READY-FOR-YOU.md

-# 🎉 Workspace Canvas - Ready for Your Review!
+# 🎉 Canvas AI - Ready for Your Review!

 **Date:** 2025-10-14
 **Status:** Phase 1 & 2 Complete and Working